gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

     * If there is a problem with normality or equal variance, consider a "transformation" of the response as discussed in Chapter \@ref(chapter7).
-This can help make the responses have similar variances or responses (and the model residuals) to be more normal, but sometimes not both.
+This can help make the responses have similar variances or responses (and the model residuals) to be more normal, but sometimes not both. \index{transformation}

 4. If the interaction test has a small p-value, that is your main result.
 Focus on the interaction plot from (1) to fully understand the results, adding Tukey's